proinsias/proinsias.github.io/_posts/2022/2022-10-24-you-should-be-using-python-s-walrus-operator.md

 You really [should be using python's walrus operator](https://martinheinz.dev/blog/79) – see below for some examples of why from this excellent discussion.

-If you are interested in automatically rewritting your code to use this operator, check out the [pre-commit](http://pre-commit.com) hook [auto-walrus](https://github.com/MarcoGorelli/auto-walrus).
+If you are interested in automatically rewriting your code to use this operator, check out the [pre-commit](http://pre-commit.com) hook [auto-walrus](https://github.com/MarcoGorelli/auto-walrus).
 Thanks to [pythonbytes.fm](https://pythonbytes.fm/episodes/show/305/decorators-need-love-too) for the tip!

 > Let's imagine a function called func() that performs some very expensive computations.
 > It takes a long time to compute results, so we don't want to call it many times: